DocHub: Digital Signature Features

 Features that DocHub offer in the category of digital signing and signatures include multi-party signing, adding watermarks to documents, authentication, and an audit trail.
 This allows users to request signatures from other people or parties through email and other digital resources.

 Funding

 DocHub as a company in its first funding round raised $200 thousand in September 2014, as a seed funding and no other funding rounds have been reported.

 Security

-Safe For User

-DocHub is seen as safe for users to upload, editing, downloading documents, and more.

-User Private Information

-The platform ensures that user's private information is not shared, and users can delete and edit profile details whenever needed.
-If an account is hacked or breached the platform will send an email to the user of the account.

 Legal Bindings

-This platform also complies with the U.S. Electronic Signature in Global and National Commerce Act of 2000 (ESIGN).
+The platform complies with the U.S. Electronic Signature in Global and National Commerce Act of 2000 (ESIGN).
 This makes the electronic signature feature to be legally binding.